maritime-web/BalticWeb-WOR/README.md

 # BalticWeb-WOR
-Development environment for Weather On Route in Baltic Web
+Development environment for Weather On Route in Baltic We View the _index.html